Joe Falk: Team owner

-Before the race at Homestead-Miami Speedway, it was announced that Circle Sport Racing and Leavine Family Racing ended their partnership, because NASCAR rules stipulate that the No. 95 team using Falk's charter, counted as a lease, which, by rule, could only happen once every 5 years.
+Before the race at Homestead-Miami Speedway, it was announced that Circle Sport Racing and Leavine Family Racing ended their partnership, because NASCAR rules stipulate that the No. 95 team using Falk's charter, counted as a lease, which, by rule, could only happen once every five years.
 The team eventually split, with Leavine Family Racing purchasing the charter of Tommy Baldwin Racing and Falk retaining his original charter.
 After rumors of possibly joining Richard Childress Racing in ownership or joining The Motorsports Group owned by Falk's lifelong friend Curtis Key, it was later confirmed on January 6 that Falk would partner with Key, forming Circle Sport – The Motorsports Group.
 Falk would be the listed owner of the No. 33 team while Key would work on the business side of the team.
 Since he couldn't lease his charter, Falk instead gave Curtis Key a percentage of the charter, allowing the merger to be official for 2017 and beyond.

 CSTMG picked up Jeffrey Earnhardt as their driver for the 2017 Daytona 500.
 Following a good performance by Earnhardt in the race, it was announced that Earnhardt would be the full-time driver for the team.
 On road course races, the team hired Boris Said and Boris' longtime crew chief Frank Stoddard to run the No. 33.

 At the end of the season, Circle Sport parted ways with The Motorsports Group.
 Falk & Circle Sport later formed a partnership with Go FAS Racing to field a part-time No. 33 and for Go FAS to use the No. 33 charter.
 Due to his partnership with Go FAS, a Ford team, this meant the end of Circle Sport's association with Richard Childress.
 Even though the No. 33 was expected to run at some point in 2018 with Joey Gase, it never came to fruition.
 However, Falk and Circle Sport remained partners with Go FAS in 2019, allowing the No. 32 to keep using the No. 33 charter.
 This partnership would last for three years, until Go FAS shut down at the end of 2020.

-In late-2020, it was announced that Joe Falk would partner with B. J. McLeod and Matt Tifft to field a Cup Series car full-time with Circle Sport's charter, and that Tifft would be involved in the ownership of the team.
+In late-2020, it was announced that Falk would partner with B. J. McLeod and Matt Tifft to field a Cup Series car full-time with Circle Sport's charter, and that Tifft would be involved in the ownership of the team.
 It was later announced the name of the team would be Live Fast Motorsports with Falk dropping the Circle Sport name.